jbhum/simpleform/readme.md

 #### MySQL Database

 This app uses a MySQL Database to store the information entered in the form.
+In order for you to test the app completely you can check out where I have it [hosted](http://jbhum.cloudapp.net) or you can spin up your own database, import your own .env file that links to that database and test it on your own locally hosted system.

 #### Laravel Framework